 John Williams: Suite from “Home Alone”

 Finnegan: Christmas Carol Sing-Along

 Home again for the Holidays!
 What better way to share an evening of Holiday music than with family and friends.
-The LSO is joined in this concert by the La Crosse Area Youth Symphony Orchestra (LYSO), the La Crosse Boy Choir, and the La Crosse Girl Choir.
+The LSO is joined in this concert by the La Crosse Area Youth Symphony Orchestra (LYSO), and the La Crosse Girl Choir.
 Listen to Deck the Halls, Sleigh Ride, Stille Nacht, and To Celebrate a Miracle!
 Then join everyone in song with the annual rendition of Finnegan’s Christmas Carol Sing-Along!
 There are even handouts with the words!
 This is a great event to start out the holiday season!

 Orchestra – Bernstein’s Candide Overture

 Orchestra – Music from “On the Waterfront” movie score by Bernstein